 Misting is a topic of debate.
 It creates a brief burst of humidity but dries quickly, and if the leaves stay wet too long, it can invite fungal issues.
 If you do mist, do it in the morning so the leaves dry before evening.

-Brown, crispy leaf edges, not yellowing but actual crunch at the tips, are almost always a humidity problem.
+Brown, crispy leaf edges, not yellowing but actual crunch at the tips, usually point to dry air or sensitive tap water.

 Soil and Potting